The Fatal Love-Spot

 I'd rather die than live without your love!'

-is forced to shun the night and flee the day!
+emotions, shuns the night and flees the day!

 my friends, my lands, my houses - I'm undone,